-We talk at some length about why flexible project management is so important.
+We talk at some length about why flexible planning in project management is so important.
 This isn’t to say your projects can be managed on a whim—you need to provide the right degree of flexibility.
 Too little and things begin to spiral out of control—too much and you risk wasting valuable resources and going over budget.

-PMOs also find themselves managing multiple simultaneous projects—though is by design rather than convenience.
+PMOs also find themselves managing multiple simultaneous projects—though it is by design rather than convenience.
 The benefits of this are clear—the more projects a business can run, the more revenue they can accrue, the faster they can grow.

 Running simultaneous projects requires allocating the right amount of time and resources to every project in turn.
 Again, that’s not an easy job.
-Assign too little time and money to one project and you’re in danger of losing all control at the sign of the first surprise.
+Assign too little time and money to one project, and you’re in danger of losing all control at the sign of the first surprise.
 Damage control always takes longer than the time it would take to plan for the contingency in the first place.